-When visiting the beach for your summer vacation, there are a few things to keep in mind in order to make everyone’s experience more enjoyable.
+Do you know how to behave when visiting the beach?
+When visiting the shore for your summer vacation, there are a few things to keep in mind in order to make everyone’s experience more enjoyable.
 Below is a list of do’s and don’ts when it comes to interacting with other people at the beach.

 Make sure to keep an eye on your belongings and children.
 Be aware of people walking by, but more importantly, be aware as you walk by other people.
 Don’t walk through the center of an area where people are clearly set up and be careful not to walk on their towels.